devchapter/Responsive-Personal-Portfolio/readme.md

 # Dev Chapter Portfolio
- - The real contact form connected to your Telegram
+ - Real contact form connected to Telegram
- - Dark and light theme
+ - Dark and light version
- - Load content while scrolling
+ - Load content on scroll,
  - Only with HTML CSS & JavaScript
  - Responsive design